a dog next to a bottle of CBD oil.

 Posted by Lianne McLeod D.V.M. on

 CBD, short for cannabidiol, represents one of over 80 "cannabinoids" present in the cannabis family.
-Specifically derived from the hemp plant, a subset of cannabis strains legally mandated to contain less than 0.3% THC (tetrahydrocannabinol), another prominent cannabinoid.
+CBD for pets is specifically derived from the hemp plant, a subset of cannabis strains legally mandated to contain less than 0.3% THC (tetrahydrocannabinol).

 In contrast, substantial amounts of CBD do not induce psychoactive effects.
 Decades of research have focused on exploring the potential health and wellness benefits of CBD.
 Notably, CBD is deemed safe to include in your dog's diet.